sbme-tutorials/sbme-tutorials.github.io/2019/data-structures/assignments/5_week5remake.md

 std::stack< int > stack2; // now we have a stack of integers named `stack2`.
 ```

-We learn soon how to make template `struct`/`class` to make our data structures generic for any type.

 Here is our `complementarySequence2` function:

 ```c++